-But then (probably thanks to Pinterest), I discovered that making soy candles is really easy.
+But then (probably thanks to Pinterest), I discovered that making soy candles is super easy.

 About a month ago, I had friends over and we experimented with making soy candles in all sorts of sizes and “flavors” (using essential oils).

 They all worked great, although they don’t project aroma as much as most commercial candles.
-(A little googling tells me that there are special oils for soy candles.)(Can you spy the candy corns?
+(Purchasing special oils designed for soy candles helps to increase the intensity of the scents.)(Can you spy the candy corns?
 We made a fall-themed night of it.)

-Making these candles is particularly easy because soy wax is not nearly as sticky as the wax from paraffin candles.
+Making these candles is particularly easy because soy wax is not nearly as sticky as the paraffin used in most commercial candles.
 Soy wax washes right off of everything.
-If you google paraffin vs. soy wax, there are lots of people out there who will tell you that soy candles burn cleaner than paraffin, but to me, the biggest advantage is how easy these are to make at home.
+If you google paraffin vs. soy wax, there are lots of people out there who will tell you that soy candles burn cleaner than paraffin, but to me, the biggest advantage is how easy and clean these are to make at home.

 (Note: you can also buy fancy wicks with a metal piece for the bottom of the jar